Parallel tree algorithms for AMR and non-standard data access: Conclusion

 We draw on the benefits of a distributed tree hierarchy and a linear ordering of mesh entities.
 Without such a hierarchy, the tasks we solve here would be a lot harder or even impractical (such as the partition search).
 We develop all algorithms for a multi-tree forest, noting that they apply meaningfully to the common special case of a single tree.

 We find that any algorithm runtimes range between milliseconds and a few seconds, where one second or more occur only for specific algorithms using the largest setups.
 All algorithms are practical and scalable to 21e9 particles and 64Ki MPI processes on a BlueGene/Q supercomputer system.
+In addition, we verify the functionality on the newly installed Juwels system, creating up to 768e9 elements at a tree depth of 15 levels.